sahmedjaffer/Book-Shop-Project/README.md

 ### 👑 Admin

-- View and manage all users (list, update, delete).
 - Manage authors (create, update, delete).
 - Manage books (create, update, delete).
-- Confirm, update, or delete orders.
+- Confirm orders.
-- View detailed info for users, authors, books, and orders.
+- View detailed info for authors, books, and orders.

 ---

 ## 🛍️ How to Buy

 1. **Browse Books:** View all books without logging in.
-2. **Add to Cart:** Add your favorite books to the cart.
+2. **Add to Cart:** Add your favorite books to the cart after sign in.
 3. **Checkout:**
    - If not logged in, you’ll be prompted to log in or sign up to proceed.
    - Review your cart, confirm your order, and place it.
-4. **Order Tracking:** Track your orders in your profile.
+4. **Order Tracking:**
+   - Track your orders status in your profile.
 5. **Online Payment:**
    - *Coming soon!* Online payment will be available in a future upgrade.